|L.F. den Houter (Frans)

 As of 1 July 2023, the fixed remuneration of Mr Den Houter is €579,000.- gross per year.

-Mr Den Houter’s variable remuneration consists of a short-term incentive plan and a long-term incentive plan.
+The variable remuneration of Mr Den Houter consists of a short-term incentive plan and a long-term incentive plan.

 The short-term incentive depends on the realisation of predetermined measurable objectives.
-70 per cent of the short-term incentive is based on financial objectives and 30 per cent is linked to non‑financial objectives which are relevant for the Group’s (long-term) success.
-Payout gradually increases with performance, starting with a payment of 35 per cent of the fixed annual remuneration at threshold performance, 55 per cent at target performance and potentially going up to 75 per cent when performance is excellent.
+70 per cent of the short-term incentive is based on financial objectives and 30 per cent is linked to non financial objectives which are relevant for the Group’s (long-term) success.
+Payout gradually increases with performance, starting with a payment of 27.5 per cent of the fixed annual remuneration at threshold performance, 55 per cent at target performance and potentially going up to 82.5 per cent when performance is excellent.
 Below threshold there will be zero payout.

 Each party may terminate the management services agreement early, per the end of a calendar month taking into account a notice period of three months.

-If the company terminates the management services agreement before the end of the current appointment period other than for an urgent reason or if Mr Den Houter is not reappointed as a member of the Executive Board after this period, Mr Den Houter is entitled to a payment of maximum one time the fixed annual remuneration.
+If the company terminates the management services agreement before the end of the current appointment period other than for an urgent reason or if Mr Den Houter is not reappointed as a member of the Executive Board after the current appointment period, Mr Den Houter is entitled to a payment of maximum one time the fixed annual remuneration.